What is Colorado known for?

 It was in the 1800s that Colorado saw a boom of activity after Gold was discovered.
-Many a persons came looking to turn their fortune, and the town filled with unruly, rowdy men.
+Many a person came looking to turn their fortune, and the town filled with unruly, rowdy men.
 These men brought in the stories of Wild West — saloons and gun-wielding showdowns.

 Once the mines started to close, these towns then decided to preserve a slice of their history.
 Old West towns in Colorado give visitors a peek into how like used to be.
-Some of the popular towns include Silverton, Durango, Leadville, Cripple Creek, Central City and some more.
+Some of the popular towns include Silverton, Durango, Leadville, Cripple Creek, Central City, and some more.
 A major attraction is the Durango and Silverton Narrow Gauge Railroad.

 16. Dude Ranches